emrahsariboz/Machine-learning-portfolio/README.md

 ## Classification Algorithms

 ## Logistic Regression
-Logistic Regression is an classification algorithm that produces limited range continious variable using the probability theory(0-1).
+Logistic Regression is a classification algorithm that produces a limited range continuous variable using the probability theory(0-1).

 ## K-Nearest Neighbor